ahmad24shargh/device_xiaomi_unified-kernel/README.md

 build/config.sh nconfig # Edit build configuration
 build/build.sh # Build the kernel
 ```
-- After building, the artifacts are at `out/dist`
+- After building, the artifacts can be found at `out/dist`

 ### **This kernel is built with these configurations:**
 - `build.config.gki.aarch64.chickernel`